-All adult general education programs are required to report intake demographic data at a student's time of enrollment in accordance with Rule 6A-10.0381 (4), F.A.C.
-This demographic data includes name, permanent address, date of birth, Florida Education Identifier (FLEID), social security number if available, and Florida student number identifier.
-Also, whether the student has a high school diploma or equivalent certificate at entry into the program, the program of enrollment, and the course title and course number.
-In addition to the mandatory registration information outlined above, additional information that must be reported include: pre-test scores, post-test scores, instructional hours and program completions.
+All adult general education programs are required to report intake demographic data at a student's time of enrollment in accordance with Rule 6A-10.0381, F.A.C.
+Additional information that is reported includes: pre-test scores, post-test scores, instructional hours and program completions.

 The state collects and analyzes data reported by adult general education programs.
-Data collected during the survey reporting periods allows FDOE and local programs to view annual performance, trends, and the potential need for corrective action.
-Additionally, data that is reported to FDOE from an eligible program is used to generate an annual federal report to USDOE for the National Reporting System, while program data is used to provide a quantitative picture to other stakeholders and to inform program improvement.
+Data collected during the survey reporting periods allows FDOE and local programs to view annual performance and trends.
+Data that is reported to FDOE from an eligible program is used to generate an annual federal report to USDOE for the National Reporting System, while program data is used to provide a quantitative picture to other stakeholders.